 My name is Al. I’m an inventor and a devoted family man.
 I immigrated to the United States at age 15 with the aspiration of working in the criminal justice field.
 Once I achieved this goal, I decided to channel my energy into my passion for invention.

-Shortly after this decision, I received an opportunity to serve overseas with the U.S. Marines, Recon Unit as a CR.
+Shortly after this decision, I received an opportunity to serve overseas with the U.S. Marines, Recon Unit as a Combat Cultural Adviser.
 While serving in Afghanistan, I came across many complications, such as carrying my personal belongings without them being secure even though I kept my things padlocked.
 When I was engaged in battle and under heavy fire and stress, I found it was very easy to lose both lock keys and forget my combination lock number codes.
 One day I was in the town of Sungin, Afghanistan, sitting atop a mountain base called “Rock.”
 I had a simple yet effective idea to come up with a solution to securing one’s belongings.
 My idea: instead of remembering padlock number combinations, why not remember your favorite images?
 Right there and then, I decided that once I returned back to New York City, I would begin working on this idea.